amusant/presentations/dac2018/PITCHME.md

 	- A MMU can be programmed into FPGA.
 	- Blocking Cache access during cryptographic routines.
 ---
-#### Rowhammer
-- Attacks
-	- Repeatedly reading a DRAM row within the refresh interval can cause bit-flips in the adjacent rows.
-	- Particularly easy from FPGA.
-High speed/low latency memory access.
-	- A maximum no. of memory accesses within the refresh interval.
-	- FPGAs have direct links to DDR. (no intermediate cache)
-- Countermeasures
-	- For effective attacks need to break ASLR first.
-	- Obfuscation of physical address (since linux kernel 4.0)
-	- Error correction codes (SECDED is  not enough.)
-	- Target Row Refresh
----
-#### Security Vulnerabilities
-@title[Piecemeal Tables]

----
 #### Experiments: Cache Timing Attacks to break ASLR
 - In the first phase, FPGA accelerator kernel scans the memory space with a step of 4KBytes and offset equal to